JohanArvendal/Bokhanteringssystem2/README.md

 In order to use this project.
-You must have a local database in Microsoft SQL Server Management studio.
+You must have a local database in Microsoft SQL Server Management Studio.
 Name your local database: "Bokhanteringsdatabas".

 Use this SQL code to create the tables: